by Matt, Dec 2021

 - If you’re a gun aficionado, plan on spending an entire day in the Cody Firearms Museum.
 Seriously.
 An entire day.

-- Special collections.
+- Special Collections.
 There are many incredible things to see, but two historical exhibits that I really enjoyed were the buffalo-hide teepee (very rare) in the Plains Indian Museum and the Deadwood Stagecoach in the Buffalo Bill Museum.

 2. Cody Rodeo